 Jamaica Gambling Regulations

-Gambling Regulation Jamaica is an island country that is situated in the Caribbean Sea and is the third-largest island in the Caribbean and the Greater Antilles.
-The island was under Spanish rule between 1494 and 1655, with the British then conquering the country and ruling over Jamaica up until 1962 when it regained its independence.
+Gambling Regulation Jamaica is an island country situated in the Caribbean Sea and is the third-largest island in both the Caribbean and the Greater Antilles.
+The island was under Spanish rule from 1494 to 1655, after which the British conquered Jamaica and ruled until 1962, when the country regained its independence.

-When it comes to gambling, it could be said that Jamaica has a long history with this type of activity.
-Originally, gambling was deemed illegal in Jamaica with the enactments of the Gambling Law of 1899.
-However, this was during the period when the island country was under British rule.
+When it comes to gambling, Jamaica has a long history with this type of activity.
+Originally, gambling was deemed illegal in Jamaica with the enactment of the Gambling Law of 1899.
+However, this was during British rule.
 Since then, the country has introduced several amendments to its laws, changing the legal status of gambling after Jamaica regained its independence.

-Online gambling is also legal in Jamaica, however, it is offered in a very restrictive form, with only horse racing wagers on local races being allowed to be made online.
-Both land-based and online gambling are regulated in the country, with the Betting, Gaming & Lotteries Commission being responsible for licensing and governing gambling on the island.
+Online gambling is also legal in Jamaica, but it is offered in a very restrictive form, with only wagers on local horse races allowed online.
+Both land-based and online gambling are regulated, with the Betting, Gaming & Lotteries Commission responsible for licensing and oversight on the island.

-Even though the government is planning to introduce some amendments to the Casino Gaming Act, they will most likely focus on attracting more investments to Jamaica through developments in integrated resorts.
-Meanwhile, online casino gaming will most likely remain something that will be available only on offshore unlicensed websites.
+Even though the government plans to amend the Casino Gaming Act, the changes will most likely focus on attracting more investment to Jamaica through integrated resort developments.
+Meanwhile, online casino gaming will probably remain available only on offshore, unlicensed websites.

 History of Gambling in Jamaica